 Cal State, University of California Systems to Require COVID Vaccines for Students and Faculty

-The requirement, however, will only take effect if the FDA fully approves one or more of the vaccines that received emergency authorization, but UC will mandate vaccination without full FDA approval.
+CSU’s requirement will only take effect if the FDA fully approves one or more of the vaccines that received emergency authorization, but UC will mandate vaccination without full FDA approval.

 Los Angeles – Officials from the California State University (CSU) and University of California systems announced on Thursday that students, faculty members and employees who will be on any CSU or UC campus this fall will need to receive the COVID-19 vaccine.